I Do’s Look Different Depending On Where In The World The Wedding Is Happening

 Bhutan Wedding Bond

 In a traditional Bhutanese wedding, you can see many different religious traditions which are performed by Buddhist monks.
-Besides doing the religious traditions, there is also the traditional wedding attire- the groom wears a gho, and the Bhutanese bride wears a kira with a scarf.
+Besides doing the religious traditions, there is also the traditional wedding attire: the groom wears a gho, and the Bhutanese bride wears a kira with a scarf.

 Tonga’s Unusual First Step

-In the remote island of Tonga the traditional way to get engage takes a somewhat unusual first step.
+In the remote island of Tonga the traditional way to get engaged takes a somewhat unusual first step.
 This unusual step is…friendship.
 Before they can become a couple and date, the groom to be needs to convince his future wife that she wants to be his friend, and accept his hand in friendship.
 This tradition is called fai kaume.

-When the bride-to-be is convinced she would like to be his friend, the groom moves on to his next conquer, convincing the bride-to-be parents he is worthy of her hand in marriage.
+When the bride-to-be is convinced she would like to be his friend, the groom moves on to his next task, convincing the bride-to-be parents he is worthy of her hand in marriage.
 The future groom needs to go to her parents house and asking her parents their permission to see her every time.
 This tradition is called faitohi.
 If everyone consents, the couple finally becomes engaged.
 Before the actual wedding, the happy couple will have an important celebration called a fakalelea.

-In the Caucus mountains of Georgia, many wedding tradition have stayed the same for many years, even centuries.
+In the Caucasus mountains of Georgia, many wedding tradition have stayed the same for many years, even centuries.
 Many of the Georgian customs reflect their warring nature of the mountains surrounding them where many different groups of people needed to fight continuously for their survival.

 In a Georgian wedding, the bride is carried under a four-post canopy to show she is protected.
 During the wedding, the groom wears a sheath in his belt.
 At the end of the ceremony, the bride’s family kidnaps her.
 This is done in order for the groom to prove he is capable of taking care of his bride and rescuing her.

-The Week Long Celebrations of Morocco’s Weddings
+The Week Long Celebrations Of Morocco’s Weddings

+Moroccans are known for going all out for their lavish, loud, joyous wedding events.
 The Moroccan bride wears a dress called takchita during the wedding.
 The groom’s family carries the bride on a 4-legged amariyah to show the groom’s ability to take care of and support his bride.

 The Moroccan wedding ceremony can last up to a week and includes many celebrations.
 To start off the celebrations, the bride and groom have separate parties with their families.
 Then, they come together to celebrate the legal ceremony and have a joint celebration which symbolize their marriage to one another and the bringing of their two families together.

-The Wonders of The Aboriginal Australians
+The Wonders Of The Aboriginal Australians

 The Aboriginal people put major importance in acknowledging the land, who the land belongs to now and the ones that were here before us.
 This tradition is thought to bring good luck and start the marriage on a positive note.
-Another tradition is the usage of bright body paint which reflects the individual’s family and their ancestors.
+Another tradition is the usage of bright body paint, which reflects the individual’s family and their ancestors.
 This tradition is a very spiritual practice and is mostly done in weddings.

 Papua New Guinea Clamshells Payment

-Although we thought that buying a wife is long gone, to our surprise in some parts of Papua New Guinea, it is still acceptable for a groom to buy his wife before the wedding ceremony.
+Although we thought that buying a wife is long gone, to our surprise in some parts of Papua New Guinea, it is still acceptable for a groom to purchase his wife before the wedding ceremony.
 In some instances the payment is done with golden-edged clamshells.
 In some other areas the payment is done by an endowment.